12-Hour & 6-Hour – Individuals & Teams

 7:00 pm 12-hour event ends; award ceremony

 The aid station will be located at the Picnic Shelter.
+You will pass it every 1.35 miles.
 Our aid crew will be there for the entire 12 hours with a variety of food and drinks, cheering you on and offering any support we can.
-Near the Picnic Shelter there are plenty of uncovered picnic tables where you can set up your own aid.
-Pizza will arrive in the late afternoon!
-Restrooms and/or portable toilets will be available nearby.
+Near the Picnic Shelter there are plenty of spots where you can set up your own aid.
+Pizza will arrive around noon and dinner around 4:00 pm.
+Restrooms and portable toilets will be available nearby.

 - The distance after last FULL lap completed at the 6 or 12 hour mark will be the official finish distance.
 There will be no credit for partial laps.